Kong Yiji: Mr. Yiran

 According to legend, there was a person named "Mr. Yiran" in Shaoxing City.
 This person was living in poverty.
 To make a living, he could only sell breakfast to barely getting by.
 As he refused to take off his long gown and did not want to hawk aloud, he had to follow other vendors selling breakfast.
-The hawkers shouted once, and he followed behind with a low voice of "Yiran" (Chinese: 亦然, an archaism means “me too”), which was ridiculous.
+The hawkers shouted once, and he followed behind with a low voice of "Yiran" (Chinese: 亦然, an archaism meaning “me too”), which was ridiculous.
 When the children on the street saw him wearing a long gown, carrying a basket, and mumbling words they did not understand, they gathered around and laughed, calling him "Mr. Yiran”.
 Since then, "Mr. Yiran" has become famous in Shaoxing City.

 "After selling breakfast, Mr. Yiran slowly paced to Xianheng Tavern, taking out a few coins and asking for a bowl of wine and a plate of fennel peas, and slowly drank while chewing the fennel peas with great relish.
 When the children saw "Mr. Yiran" drinking, they rushed to ask for fennel peas to eat.
-He gave one to each child until very few fennel peas were left on the plate, then he covered the plate with his hand and chanted, "Not many.
+He gave one to each child until very few fennel peas were left on the plate, then covered the plate with his hand and chanted, "Not many.
 Not too many."

 It is said that this "Mr. Yiran" is the prototype of Kong Yiji in Lu Xun’s story.